rjohn92/CNO-Course-Map/README.md

-# 🧭 CNO Track: Four-Course Learning Roadmap
+# 🧭 CNO Track: Full Learning Roadmap
+**With x86 Assembly & Python for CNO/RE**

 **Goal:**
 Move from “barely write C” → “can write, exploit, and analyze real-world CNO tooling and malware”

 **Approach:**
 Logical sequencing, clear prerequisites, and practical overlap where it *accelerates* skill-building (not just adding workload).